 Servos, mounting brackets, extension cables, Y cables and reversers and parts to make working with servos easier.

 Miniature Servo (SG90) Subminiature 9g servo.
-These have plenty of power for hinged point turnouts and smaller rail (code 55 and smaller) solid point turnouts - if used with the servo mounting kit (SMK002 below) it can handle higher loads, up to code 100 non-hinged rail.
-If the point rails are hinged then the rail size is not an issue - it has been used up to G scale.
-Our servo brackets (see below) are custom made to fit these servos.
+We have recently switched to the Hobby King brand as these operate smoother and are the most reliable we have found.
+Servos have plenty of power for hinged point turnouts and solid rail point turnouts.
+If the point rails are hinged then the rail size is not an issue - it has been used up to G scale, otherwise code 100 is max for non-hinged points .
 Size 1.25" wide (including mounting tabs) x 0.5" deep x 1.125" tall.
 Servo lead about 7".
 The label on the servo and the lead colors may vary between batches.
 Works with all of our boards.
-Previous customers will note servo color has changed from blue to black but the inner workings are the same.
-The new plastic is tougher.
-Every servo is tested before shipping.